BSc Medical Biochemistry: Career, Course, Skills, Scope, Options, Outlook, Challenges

 • Biomedical engineer: Biomedical engineers may design and develop medical devices, such as artificial organs or diagnostic equipment.

-• Biomedical researcher: Biomedical researchers may conduct research on the chemical processes that occur within living organisms and their relevance to human health and disease.
+• Biomedical researcher: Biomedical researchers may research the chemical processes within living organisms and their relevance to human health and disease.

-• Biomedical writer: Biomedical writers may write scientific articles, reports, or educational materials on topics related to the chemical processes that occur within living organisms and their relevance to human health and disease.
+• Biomedical writer: Biomedical writers may write scientific articles, reports, or educational materials on the chemical processes that occur within living organisms and their relevance to human health and disease.

 • Biomedical sales representative: Biomedical sales representatives may sell medical or scientific products to hospitals, clinics, or other healthcare facilities.